Investment Realty – Being a Licensed Agent and Investor

 I did this for the following reasons:

 Access to the MLS (Multiple Listing Service) – there is a lot of information that can be obtained from the MLS: comparables, cash buyers lists, expired listings, motivated sellers, etc. From time to time, properties will be listed and sold through the MLS.
 It is easier if you are an agent yourself and you don’t have to rely on another agent to do this for you.
 I put together a program on creative ways to use the MLS Strategy.

 Credibility – licensed agents have to follow the ‘code of ethics’ from their board of realtors in order to be allowed to practice without any problems.
+Are you looking for cheap self storage with flexible rental terms?
+Need drive up access and to come and go as you please?
+Then, welcome to Jennings self storage Oxford.
 Being licensed qualifies the investor as a ‘professional’, who knows the real estate rules and applicable laws.